-Purchase the optional CSA design-certified equipment shut off valve from your dealer.
+Purchase the optional CSA design-certified equipment

+shut off valve from your dealer.
 See "Accessories".
 Minimum inlet pressure for purpose of input adjustment.

-CAUTION: Two gas line installations at the same time are forbidden.
-You are not allowed to open the cover while the machine is running.

-Heater is pre-set at factory for propane gas, no changes are required for connecting to propane.
+CAUTION: Two gas line installations at the same time is forbidden.
+Do not open cover while the heater is running.
+Heater is pre-set at factory for propane gas no changes are required for connecting to propane.

 Only a qualified installer or service technician can perform gas selection and connecting to gas supply.